HenriO354/vagrant-cogip/how-to-install-virtualBox-6.1-on-debian-10-buster.md

 "The following SSH command responded with a non-zero exit status"
 -Solution:

+"default: bash: /tmp/vagrant-shell: /usr/bin/bash: bad interpreter: No such file or directory The SSH command responded with a non-zero exit status.
+Vagrant assumes that this means the command failed.
+The output for this command should be in the log above.
+Please read the output to determine what went wrong."

+-Solution:

+"Err:6 http://security.ubuntu.com/ubuntu bionic-updates/main amd64 linux-libc-dev amd64 4.15.0-177.186 <b>404</b>  Not Found [IP: 91.189.91.38 80]"
+-Solution:

 "default: dpkg-preconfigure: unable to re-open stdin: No such file or directory"

 -Solution: [site](https://fixyacloud.wordpress.com/2020/01/26/dpkg-reconfigure-unable-to-re-open-stdin-no-file-or-directory/)